 How accurate is the Windows laptop battery meter

 The accuracy of what the battery meter reports and what percentage of a full charge remains and how long you can use your laptop before you must plug it in, depends on several factors.

 Many activities drain the battery faster than others.
-For example, watching a DVD consumes more power than reading and writing e mail.
-Alternating between activities that have significantly different power requirements changes the rate at which your laptop uses battery power.
+For example, watching a DVD consumes more power than reading and writing an email.
+Alternating between activities that have significantly different power requirements change the rate at which your laptop uses battery power.

-The brightness level of your LCD screen, number of external devices attached such as flash drives, mouse, external hard drives, data cards etc. and using Wi-Fi drain battery faster.
+The brightness level of your LCD screen, number of external devices attached such as flash drives, mouse, external hard drives, data cards, etc. and using Wi-Fi drain battery faster.
 So, this can vary the estimate of how much battery charge remains.